State Antitrust Enforcement Venue Act of 2021

-The State Antitrust Enforcement Venue Act of 2021 is a proposed antitrust bill in the United States Congress.
+The State Antitrust Enforcement Venue Act of 2021 is an antitrust bill in the United States Congress.
 The legislation was introduced in the House of Representatives by Ken Buck (R-CO) as H.R.
 3460 on May 21, 2021.
 Companion legislation was introduced in the Senate by Mike Lee (R-UT) as S. 1787 on May 24, 2021.

 The legislation would prevent antitrust lawsuits filed by multiple state attorneys general (state AGs) from being consolidated or transferred to a separate venue at the request of a company.
 Proponents of the bill argue that the current law helps companies accused of anti-competitive conduct by allowing suits to be consolidated or transferred in a more favorable venue at their request.

 On June 14, 2022, the Senate passed the legislation by voice vote.
+The act was later consolidated into the 2022 omnibus spending bill and signed into law on Dec.
+29th 2022.

 History

 The legislation was introduced days after Google filed to transfer an antitrust suit from the Texas Attorney General's office and fourteen other state AGs to its home court in San Francisco, California.

 In June 2021, a bipartisan coalition of 52 state AGs wrote a letter to Congress in support of the legislation.
 Lina Khan, chair of the Federal Trade Commission (FTC), urged members of the Senate to support the legislation in February 2022.
 Buck, who introduced the legislation in the House of Representatives, argued that states "should have the same benefit that is already afforded to federal antitrust enforcers — to select and remain in their preferred venue".